Christianluengo/Christianluengo/README.md

 ### Hi there 👋

 I am a data analyst.
-I work with ETL processes, data analysis and machine learning.
+I work with ETL processes, data analysis and machine learning.</a>

-These are the technologies I use for **Data Analysis**:
+These are the technologies I use for **Data Analysis**:</a>

 | **Languages** 🧑‍💻 | **VSC** 📆| **Databases** 🐬| **Deployment** ☁️ | **Visualization** 📊|
 | --------------- | --------------- | --------------- | --------------- | --------------- |